bhuvaneshcj/bhuvaneshcj/README.md

 ### About me

-<p align="justify">I am a skilled Full Stack Developer with years of experience designing and deploying web apps utilizing the MEAN stack.
-Working with JavaScript, Angular, Node.js, MongoDB, HTML, CSS, and other technologies is my area of expertise.
-I am familiar with the MEAN stack ecosystem and skilled in creating, debugging, and troubleshooting sophisticated online apps.
-My objective is to create and deploy user-friendly, high-quality web apps that are suited to the individual requirements of my clients.</p>
+<p align="justify">A passionate and motivated Angular developer with two years of experience creating dynamic and user-friendly web and mobile applications.
+I am proficient in Angular, Ionic, HTML, CSS, and JavaScript, and I have a strong understanding of software development concepts as well as the ability to collaborate with cross-functional teams.</p>

 <br>
 <p align="left">